apache/fineract/README.md

 Finally, modifying source code in Eclipse automatically triggers hot code replace to a running instance, allowing you to immediately test your changes

-Instructions to run using Docker and docker-compose
+INSTRUCTIONS: How to run using Docker and docker-compose
 ===================================================

 It is possible to do a 'one-touch' installation of Fineract using containers (AKA "Docker").